 What Is Seasonal Depression Disorder?

 Doctors more commonly refer to seasonal depression disorder as a seasonal affective disorder (SAD).
-This type of depression occurs as the season’s change.
-In fact, depression typically starts and stops about the same time every year.
+This type of depression occurs as the seasons begin to change.
+In fact, depression typically starts and stops at about the same time every year.

 Everyone gets SAD at different times, but the most common are in fall and winter.
 Their feelings of depression can last until the coming of spring.
 When people suffer from SAD, they tend to feel moody and as if they have no energy.